gwastro/pycbc/docs/ahope/injections.rst

 [executables]
 $$$$$$$$$$$$$$

+**PLEASE READ THIS EVEN IF USING method=PREGENERATED**

-In this section you need to supply the executable that will be used to generate the injection files.
+In this section, if not using PREGENERATED, you need to supply the executable that will be used to generate the injection files.
 This is done in the [executables] section by adding something like:

 injections = /path/to/lalapps_inspinj